lukcad/wsclient/README.md

   - button `Disconnect` to stop connection to WS server.
   - button `Reconnect` to start connection to WS server again after stop.
   - button `Clean Messages` to remove messages from panel `Messages`.
-  - button `Send` - to send message from text box to WS and get response. if sending succeed then sending message will be added to history if it is unical.
+  - button `Send` - to send message from text box to WS and get response. if sending succeed then sending message will be added to history if it is unique.
   - List of `WS Parameters` where you can at this moment:
     - add new parameter with type `query` and your required name and value;
     - add new value with type `head` and only for `Sec-WebSocket-Protocol` parameter, you can add many such parameters.
 This parameter is considered by WS-Servers as a `Protocol` name which is specific of algorithm implemented by server.
     - remove not needing parameter;

-      Notice: `WS parameters` list help you add necessary prarameters which some ws-servers use for authentication, currntly it is one of the simpelst ways to verify authentication during connection of client to ws-server; Because there are another ways of authentication, in next releases new type of parameter can be added.
+      Notices: `WS parameters` list help you add necessary parameters which some ws-servers use for authentication, currently it is one of the simplest ways to verify authentication during connection of client to ws-server; Because there are another ways of authentication, in next releases new type of parameter can be added.

   - Panel `Messages` shows all conversation with web socket server:
     - what message you sent;
     - what response has been received;
     - what kind error has been encountered;
-    - reaction on reconnect and disconnet buttons;
+    - reaction on reconnect and disconnect buttons;

-  - Panel `Histoy of sending unical messages` helps you keep history of messages to re-use those for re-sending when you re-open client or clean up messages.
+  - Panel `History of sending unique messages` helps you keep history of messages to re-use those for re-sending when you re-open client or clean up messages.
     - pressed text in `History` panel will be copied to text box for `Message` to speed up your testing.
     - you can remove any message from `History` of messages by using `X` button  with confirmation prompt.
   - icon button &#9776; in upper left corner of main working area opens `Left slide menu`.